tuxerator/burp/report/main.typ

 = Experimental Evaluation

-The experiments were performed on the AlgoServer.
+The experiments were performed on an AMD Ryzen 5 5600X with 6 cores and 12 threads at 4.651 GHz and 16 GB of RAM.

 == Dataset